stbnrivas/dataModels/specs/ngsi-ld_howto.md

 ### Entity Retrieval (`application/ld+json`)

-GET requests should always contain a `Link` header to the corresponding `@context`, so that the Broker can be informed of what is the `@context` of a query.
-If a `Link` header is not provided, in this case, the resulting JSON object would have long URIs as member keys and not the short names that were used when creating the Entity.
+GET requests should **always** contain a `Link` header to the corresponding `@context`, so that the Broker can be informed of what is the `@context` of a query.
+In this case if a `Link` header had not been provided, the resulting JSON object would have contained long URIs as member keys, and not the short names that were used when creating the Entity.

-Note: If no `Link` header is provided the default `@context` will be used.
-Remember that the default `@context` maps every JSON member to the `example.org/ngsi-ld` namespace.
+Note: Remember that if no `Link` header is provided the default `@context` will be used.
+The default `@context` maps every JSON member to the `http://example.org/ngsi-ld` dummy namespace.

 ```
 curl -X GET \